ChristopheMalo/WebLinks/README.md

 - Model the diagram class for this iteration
 - Model the database schema
 - Fix the index view to show correctly the weblinks
+- Code a simple user class (without password and role) to display username in index view
 - Complete documentation of all classes and methods according to my method
 - Add testing tool and error handling tool (debug bar)